Fertilize a Christmas Cactus Like an Expert: Accurate Timeline

 2. Feeding Regimen in Dormancy from August to October

-During dormancy, switch to a fertilizer with a lower nitrogen level and higher phosphorus content, such as 5-10-10 or 10-15-10.
-Fertilize once a month at half strength, too, but reduce the watering frequency from the middle of September.
+During dormancy in early fall, typically between August and October, switch to a fertilizer with a lower nitrogen level and high phosphorus content, such as 5-10-10 or 10-15-10.
+Fertilize in a similar frequency as shared above but reduce the watering frequency from mid-fall.

-Allow the soil to dry more between waterings to imitate natural rest conditions.
+Allow the soil to dry more between watering spells to imitate natural rest conditions.
 This phase will help the plant develop potent buds for flowering.
 Continue doing this for about 8 weeks.

 fertilizing christmas cactus fore more blooms

-Pro Tip: Sometimes, your Christmas cactus may benefit from a very dilute application of a bloom-boosting fertilizer during early flowering, but this should be done cautiously.
+Pro Tip: Sometimes, your Christmas cactus may benefit from a diluted application of a bloom-boosting fertilizer during early flowering, but this should be done cautiously.

 Additional Tips to Consider